kubernetes-sigs/kubespray/docs/ansible.md

 `inventory/sample/group_vars/k8s-cluster.yml`.
 There are also role vars for docker, rkt, kubernetes preinstall and master roles.
-According to the [ansible docs](http://docs.ansible.com/ansible/playbooks_variables.html#variable-precedence-where-should-i-put-a-variable), those cannot be overriden from the group vars.
+According to the [ansible docs](http://docs.ansible.com/ansible/playbooks_variables.html#variable-precedence-where-should-i-put-a-variable), those cannot be overridden from the group vars.
 In order to override, one should use the `-e ` runtime flags (most simple way) or other layers described in the docs.

-Kubespray uses only a few layers to override things (or expect them to be overriden for roles):
+Kubespray uses only a few layers to override things (or expect them to be overridden for roles):

 Layer | Comment
 ------|--------